Information on St Christopher's Curriculum Design

 All school staff support and belief in Carol Dwek’s growth mindset theory: that every child can achieve.
 We believe that ability can be developed in all children if they are taught and challenged in the right way.
 We have a commitment to academic excellence, opportunity, setting children up to succeed and for all of them to experience doing well.
 Running alongside this, and of equal importance, is a drive to provide a full range of childhood experiences.
 In essence to make sure each child reaches their true potential.

 We work hard to develop a child’s inner core.
 We believe that what’s on the inside – someone’s character, drive, resilience, and the ability to stick to a goal – is just as important as their academic achievements.
 We teach children that failure is good, makes you stronger and that they must run their own race in life and not compare themselves with others.

 The children’s mental health is at the core of our curriculum.
 Currently we use a resource called, SUMO.
 This stands for “Stop, Understand and Move On.”
 It teaches our children about positivity, resilience and that hard work brings rewards.
 It gives them techniques to cope with challenges that life throws at them.
 It teaches them that if children change their attitude and thinking they can unlock their true potential.

 We also give our children a spiritual education through teaching the children about the importance of stopping and appreciating silence in their lives.
-Meditation (Five to Zen) is a regular feature in school life and gives children the chance to switch off and connect.
+Meditation and prayer is a regular feature in school life and gives children the chance to switch off and connect.